kvasdopil/ui-gen/README.md

   - Displays all conversation points (prompts) as clickable cards
   - Highlights the currently selected prompt with blue border and background
   - Allows clicking prompts to view their corresponding HTML outputs
-  - Shows delete icon on hover for the last history entry
+  - Shows menu button (three dots) on hover for each entry
-  - Delete icon appears gray by default, turns red on hover
+  - Dropdown menu provides actions: Clone (all entries) and Delete (last entry only)
-  - Hovering delete icon highlights the entry with red border and background
+  - Delete option uses destructive styling (red) in the menu
   - Provides confirmation dialog before deleting entries
   - Provides "Modify" button to enter modification mode
   - Shows modification input field with "Create" button when in edit mode
   - Handles canceling edit mode when input field loses focus and is empty
   - Only visible when parent screen is selected
-  - All entries maintain consistent width (space reserved for delete icon)
+  - All entries maintain consistent width (space reserved for menu button)

 - Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component, persistence in storage abstraction